Impington Village College: Building

 Adult education wing of the college in 2006.

 Henry Morris, founder of the village college system in Cambridgeshire, employed prominent architects to design the colleges, and Impington was designed by Walter Gropius, founder of The Bauhaus School of Architecture, and his partner Maxwell Fry.
 It is the only example of Gropius's work in Britain and the building is now Grade I listed building.
 In 2014, the college received a £100,000 grant from the Heritage Lottery Fund for important repair and restoration works to the listed part of the site.
 Work began in the August of that year.

 A modern school contrasted with an old school.
 Colour lithograph after Abram Games, 1942.

 Music students at Impington College in April 1944.

 House system

 Starting in the 2014/15 academic year, the college introduced a house system for pastoral care in years 7–11.
 These houses were named after Helen Keller, Rosa Parks, Alan Turing and Raoul Wallenberg.
 The following year, a vertical tutoring system began, based around these houses.

 Impington International College

 Impington Village College has an international sixth form, educating pupils aged 16–19 from a mix of nations and cultures.
-The sixth form offers both A Levels and the International Baccalaureate Diploma Programme.
+The sixth form offers the International Baccalaureate Diploma Programme.
 It also offers its own course called 'Ideal' which is for students with learning difficulties and teaches them essential life skills, as well as some basic qualifications.
 Impington has also offered an extra year for year 13 performance students, helping them apply for drama school and audition for companies.